 Context of the Baseline Study

 The U.S. Department of Justice (DOJ) has a trust responsibility to protect and act for the betterment of tribal nations.
-As DOJ’s research, development and evaluation agency, NIJ is dedicated to improving knowledge of crime and justice through science conducted in a thoughtful, collaborative manner that respects tribal sovereignty and the self-determination of tribal governments.
+As DOJ’s research, development, and evaluation agency, NIJ is dedicated to improving knowledge on crime and justice through science conducted in a thoughtful, collaborative manner that respects tribal sovereignty and the self-determination of tribal governments.

 Purpose of the Baseline Study

-- Produce a deeper understanding of the public safety issues faced by adult AI and AN women living in AI communities and AN villages.
+- To administer a questionnaire specifically designed to gain a deeper understanding of the health and safety issues faced by AI and AN women living in AI and AN communities.

-- Provide accurate data that can be used to formulate public policies and prevention and intervention strategies to decrease the incidence of violence committed against AI and AN women.
+- To provide accurate data useful to formulate public policies and prevention strategies to decrease incidences of crime.

 - Are 18 years of age and older.